oaqa/suim/README.markdown

     counts.foreach(println(_))
 ```

-If the collection is to large to fit in memory use an HDFS RDD:
+If the collection is to large to fit in memory, or you already have a collection of `SCAS`es use an HDFS RDD:

 ```scala
     val rdd = sequenceFile(reateCollectionReader(classOf[FileSystemCollectionReader], params: _*),